martinthomson/train-protocol/draft-thomson-train-protocol.md

 # Privacy Considerations {#privacy}

-In our privacy analysis, we studied whether TRAIN could be used by attackers to gain information about the ongoing traffic and compromise the privacy of clients or servers by exposing their identity of their activity.
+The focus of this analysis is the extent to which observing TRAIN packets could be used to gain information about endpoints.
+This might be leaking details of how applications using QUIC operate or leaks of endpoint identity when using additional privacy protection, such as a VPN.

 Any network element that can observe the content of that packet can read the rate limit that was applied.
 Any signal is visible on the path, from the point